aa6dcc/Tower-of-Hanoi/README.md

 ![image](https://github.com/user-attachments/assets/42c87262-748a-487d-8a75-800338cbf3e7)

+An interactive code, where the user can define the number of disks, can be found here: [interactive_toh.cpp](https://github.com/aa6dcc/Tower-of-Hanoi/blob/main/src/interactive_toh.cpp)

 ## Iterative solution

 A simple solution for the toy puzzle is to alternate moves between the smallest piece and a non-smallest piece.